oolaoluwatobi/bluetech-test/README.md

 npm install
 ```

-After the installation, start the react app, To start the react app, `run dev` the app should run on `http://localhost:5173`
+After the installation, start the react app, To start the react app enter `npm run dev` the app should run on `http://localhost:5173`
 ```js
 npm run dev
 ````